tmpethick/ensembled-dngo/README.md

 - Horseshoe prior: http://proceedings.mlr.press/v5/carvalho09a/carvalho09a.pdf

 TODO:
-- Cleanup GPLinearRegression mess
+- Fix GP random configuration bug
+- (Save / restore models)
-- Develop GP approach
+- Find good GP kernel
+- Run all models
 - Find case in which it does not work (modified branin with drop in unexplored area)
 - Ensemble using max, average, median
 - Felix benchmark functions